 The accompanying proxy is solicited by the Board.
-This Proxy Statement is being mailed to the stockholders on or about March 22, 2022 along with the Company's fiscal 2021 Annual Report on Form 10-K. We have also retained the firm of D.F.
-King to aid in the solicitation of brokers, banks, institutional and other stockholders for a fee of approximately \$10,500, plus reimbursement of expenses.
+This Proxy Statement is being mailed to the stockholders on or about March 23, 2023 along with the Company's Annual Report on Form 10-K for the fiscal year ended December 25, 2022.
+We have also retained the firm of D.F.
+King to aid in the solicitation of brokers, banks, institutional and other stockholders for a fee of approximately \$11,000, plus reimbursement of expenses.
 All costs of the solicitation of proxies will be borne by the Company.
 The Company pays for the cost of proxy preparation and solicitation, including the reasonable charges and expenses of brokerage firms, banks, trusts or other nominees for forwarding proxy materials to street name holders.
 The Company is soliciting proxies primarily by mail.
 In addition, the Company's directors, officers and regular employees may solicit proxies by telephone, facsimile, electronic mail or personally.
 The Company's directors, officers and regular employees will receive no additional compensation for these services other than their regular compensation.